Ashokpal24/Vendor_management_system/README.md

 #### Description

-Used by vendors to acknowledge the purchase order. this endpoint will trigger the calculation of `average_response_time` for vendor and also populated the `acknowledge_date` field
+Used by vendors to acknowledge the purchase order. this endpoint will trigger the calculation of `average_response_time` for vendor and also populated the `acknowledge_date` field in Purchase order DB

 #### Request